toomuchvoltage/HighOmega-public/README.md

-# HighOmega-demos
+# HighOmega

-This repo contains HighOmega demo packages.
-Download and enjoy!
+The main repo for the HighOmega game engine.